Yes, you can open your account in Australia 12 months before you move.

-Steps to Opening an Australian Bank Account
+Steps to Opening Your Bank Account in Australia

 - Fill out the online form to open both a savings and checking account.
-Takes 10 minutes to do.

 What You Need to Open Your Bank Account